 Read on for information on the reasons why your baby boy is peeing out of his diaper and some tips and suggestions to fix the problem and keep your baby dry.

-My baby boy is peeing up out of the top of his diaper
+Baby boy peeing out of his diaper

 It’s happened again.
 Your little guy has peed up out of his diaper again.
 You toss another urine-soaked onesie onto the top of your overflowing laundry pile, frustrated and concerned.
 Lately, it feels as though there is no diaper waistband in the world that is a match for your baby boy’s pee stream.